-Effective January 1, 2013 the County implemented a new pension tier in accordance with and subject to the terms of the Public Employees' Pension Reform Act of 2013.
+The County implemented a new pension tier in accordance with and subject to the terms of the Public Employees' Pension Reform Act of 2013.
 The new pension tier is referred to in this MOU as the "PEPRA tier."

 C. PEPRA Basic Retirement Formula.